ibtisam-adil/Pakistan-Politics/README.md

 ## 🚀 Live Demo <a name="Pakistan-Politics"></a>
  [@Pakistan-Politics](https://pakistan-politics.netlify.app/)
-This is live version of my protfolio project.you can click on this link to watch live demo
+This is live version of my Pakistan-Politics project.you can click on this link to watch live demo

 <p align="right">(<a href="#readme-top">back to top</a>)</p>